UlieS/Pipeline/README.md

 The overall results did not look too bad, considering that the task is to focus on seperating o-contour and i-contour, not the full image.
 However, with a better markers, there could be better results.
 Therefore I used Otsu's method on the cropped image to find a threshold for the marker of the i-contours.
 This improved the results and even worked in the some cases where the contours were off.
 ![](plots/Phase2_plots/region_based_otsu2.png)
 ![](plots/Phase2_plots/region_based_otsu1.png)

+Examples of using Otsu's method to find a treshold to initialize markers.

 In direct comparison of using Otsu's method to find a threshold to initialize markers and the global values for the markers, the first method mostly outperformed the latter.
 ![](plots/Phase2_plots/region_based_otsu_vs_global2.png)